loganmeetsworld/buzz/networking-101.md

 ## FPGA
 A field-programmable gate array (FPGA) is an integrated circuit designed to be configured by a customer or a designer after manufacturing.

+## Port
+A port is an address on a single machine that can be tied to a specific piece of software.
+It is not a physical interface or location, but it allows your server to be able to communicate using more than one application.